SYM-Hacks/CalgaryHacks2025/README.md

 2. **Direct Messaging**
    - One-on-one chats for personalized support or to build friendships with other new Calgarians.
-   - Optionally uses WebSockets (via Django Channels) for real-time messaging or a JavaScript polling fallback.
+   - In the future it will use WebSockets (via Django Channels) for real-time messaging but for now it's a JavaScript polling fallback.

 3. **Finance Manager**
    - Track income and expenses directly on the site—no external spreadsheet required.